 One of the standouts of the Region of Friuli Venezia Giulia, and in particular of the Province of Udine, is undoubtedly the town of Aquileia, listed by UNESCO as a World Heritage Site.

 The importance of Aquileia derives from its historical role as a military colony founded by the Romans in the second century B.C.
 It then became one of the major cities of the Roman Empire and an important river port.

-As evidence of its splendour during the Roman era, Aquileia still owns a vast archaeological site, where it is possible to admire many artefacts, including the ruins of the forum, the burial ground, the river port and some houses.
+With the coming of Christianity, it became a great center for ecclesiastical organization and a Patriarchal Seat.As evidence of its splendor during the Roman era, Aquileia boasts a vast archaeological site, where it is possible to admire many artefacts, including the ruins of the forum, the burial ground, the river port and a few habitations.

 Aquileia also played an important religious role at the beginning of the Christian era; it is thus possible to admire the remains of an early Christian Basilica, unique exemplar of religious architecture dating back to the 5th-6th Centuries.
 The beautiful mosaics that decorated the structure are now visible in the Early Christian Museum in Aquileia.